yceugenelai/video_to_concatenated_image_sequence_tool/README.md

 # video_to_concatenated_image_sequence_tool

-a video to image tool to generate concatenated image sequence dataset
+a video to image tool to generate concatenated image sequence dataset. can be used as the Recycle-gan training data.

 requirements: python 2.7